flyteorg/flytectl/docs/source/gen/flytectl_create_execution.rst

 flytectl create execution
 -------------------------

+Create execution resources

 Synopsis
 ~~~~~~~~

-It helps in the creation of executions for a given workflow or task in a project and domain.
+Create the executions for given workflow/task in a project and domain.

 There are three steps in generating an execution.
-They are:

-- Generate the execution spec file using the 'get' command.
+- Generate the execution spec file using the get command.
-- Update the inputs for the execution if required.
+- Update the inputs for the execution if needed.
-- Run the execution by passing the generated yaml file.
+- Run the execution by passing in the generated yaml file.

-Note: The spec file should be generated first and the execution has to be run using the spec file.
+The spec file should be generated first and then run the execution using the spec file.
-The flytectl get task can be referenced for more details.
-The below command helps create an execution:
+You can reference the flytectl get task for more details

 ::

  flytectl get tasks -d development -p flytectldemo core.advanced.run_merge_sort.merge  --version v2 --execFile execution_spec.yaml

-The generated file would look similar to this:
+The generated file would look similar to this

 .. code-block:: yaml